GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.
+> ### Are you quite sure that all those bells and whistles, all those wonderful facilities of your so called powerful programming languages, belong to the solution set rather than the problem set?
 >
-> ~ *Alan Turing*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts